nicklockwood/BaseModel/README.md

 Thread Safety
 --------------

-BaseModel instances can be safely created on any thread, however a number of BaseModel operations are synchronized on a per-class basis, so creating BaseModel instances or accessing the shared instance concurrently on multiple threads may lead to unexpected performance issues.
+BaseModel instances can be safely created and accessed concurrently from multiple threads, however some BaseModel operations are synchronized on a per-class basis, so creating BaseModel instances or accessing the shared instance concurrently on multiple threads may lead to unexpected performance issues.

 Installation
 --------------

 To use the BaseModel class in your project, just drag the BaseModel.h and .m files into your project.
-BaseModel has no required dependencies, however you may wish to also include the optional AutoCoding library (https://github.com/nicklockwood/AutoCoding) to get the full benefits of using BaseModel, and you may also wish to include the HRCoding (https://github.com/nicklockwood/HRCoding) or CryptoCoding (https://github.com/nicklockwood/CryptoCoding) libraries to enable additional BaseModel functionality.
+BaseModel has no required dependencies, however you may wish to also include the optional HRCoder (https://github.com/nicklockwood/HRCoder), CryptoCoding (https://github.com/nicklockwood/CryptoCoding) and/or FastCoding (https://github.com/nicklockwood/FastCoding) libraries to enable additional BaseModel functionality.

 Classes